openstack-archive/fuel-plugin-vmware-dvs/docs/test_plan/source/test_suite_system.rst

 Steps
 #####

-    1. Setup for system tests.
+    1. Set up for system tests.
     2. Log in to Horizon Dashboard.
     3. Create tenant net_01 with subnet.
     4. Navigate to Project ->  Compute -> Instances
     5. Launch instance VM_1 with image TestVM and flavor m1.micro in nova availability zone in net_01
     6. Launch instance VM_2 with image TestVM-VMDK and flavor m1.micro in vcenter availability zone in net_01
-    7. Verify that instances on same tenants should communicate between each other.
+    7. Verify that instances on same tenants communicate between each other.
 Send icmp ping from VM_1 to VM_2  and vice versa.

 Expected result